falderol/RPG/README.md

 I'd love to eventaully put this all on a website.
 I just need to learn how to do web stuff first.

-This code is something i'm working on in my free time, for fun.
+This code is very poorly written.
+I am in the proccess of fixing it.

 Comments or Suggestions?
 Contact me at: